railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/channel.rst

 .. index::
    single: module; crm_partner_assign

 OpenERP will help you to manage your Channel Partners.
-You can geolocalize your opportunities by going to :menuselection:`Administration --> Modules --> Modules` and then typing :mod:`crm_partner_assign` in the ``Name`` field.
-Check the module and click the button at the end of the line (after the ``State`` field) to plan the module for installation.
-Notice that the ``State`` will change to 'To be installed'.
-In the Actions at the right, click `Apply Scheduled Upgrades`.
-The module will be installed and the menus :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Partner Grade` and :menuselection:`Sales --> Reporting --> Opportunity Assignment Analysis` will be added.
+You can geolocalize your opportunities by installing typing :mod:`crm_partner_assign` module from module list.
+The module will be installed and the menus :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Partner Grade` and :menuselection:`Reporting --> Sales --> Opp.
+Assignment Analysis` will be added.

-.. note:: CRM Configuration Wizard

-        When you click `Apply Scheduled Upgrades`, the Configuration Wizard will be displayed.
-You can cancel it if you need no other CRM modules to be installed.

 Forwarding Opportunities to Channel Partners
 --------------------------------------------